 The high incidence of gender-based violence and violence against women are major obstacles to the achievement of gender equality, women's empowerment, and national development.
 Violence against women and girls is widespread; more than one in every four Jamaican women between the ages of 15 years and 64 years of age will, over their lifetime, experience intimate partner physical and/or sexual violence.
-Jamaica also has the second highest rate of femicide of all countries (intentional homicide of females), and one of the highest rates of intimate partner violence in the world.

-Jamaica has made several commitments nationally and internationally to reduce gender-based violence, but these have not yielded measurable results.
-Jamaica is party to seven of the nine core international human rights instruments, many of which speak to gender-based violence, and has passed local legislation to complement the protections offered by these conventions.47 Violence against women and girls, and violence broadly speaking, is considered a priority issue by the Jamaican government, its donor partners, and many civil society and non-governmental organizations.
+Jamaica also has the second highest rate of femicide of all countries (intentional homicide of females),44 and one of the highest rates of intimate partner violence in the world.45 tional human rights instruments, many of which speak to gender-based violence, and has passed local legislation to complement the protections offered by these conventions.47 Violence against women and girls, and violence broadly speaking, is considered a priority issue by the Jamaican government, its donor partners, and many civil society and non-governmental organizations.
 Other anti-violence interventions and initiatives include the Domestic Violence Act (1995, amended 2004, and reconsidered for amendment in 2022),48 and the 10-year National Strategic Action Plan to eliminate Gender-Based Violence (NSAP-GBV) launched in 2017.49